 There are a number of possible reasons:

-The Data Protection Act and Human Rights Act mean we, as a university, are unable to disclose information about individual students to third parties.
-However, we do appreciate there are occasions when a family member or partner may feel the need to share their concerns about a student with us.
+The Data Protection Act and Human Rights Act mean that ARU is unable to disclose information about individual students to third parties.
+However, we do appreciate there are occasions when you may need to share their concerns about a student with us.

-Some accommodation has shared bathrooms, some rooms have en suite facilities and some have their own sinks in the rooms.
+Some accommodation has shared bathrooms, some rooms have en-suite facilities and some have their own sinks or showers in the rooms.
 Depending on the type of accommodation, the kitchens are mostly shared and are sized in proportion to the number of students sharing them.
-We offer adapted accommodation for students with disabilities.
+We also have studio flats in Cambridge.

 All our accommodation is self-catering.
 There are places to buy meals available on campus as well as a range of stores and restaurants locally.

-We have a section of our website dedicated to supporting people looking for private accommodation.
-It provides house hunting options as well as a guide to getting started.
+We have a section of our website dedicated to supporting students looking for private accommodation.
+It provides house-hunting options as well as a guide to getting started.